 - if he has applied for insolvency and his application is pending;

-- if he has been convicted for any offence and awarded punishment for more than 7 years and more;
+- if he has been convicted for any offense and awarded punishment for more than 7 years and more;

-- if an order by a Court or Tribunal has been passed disqualifying him;
+- if order by a Court or Tribunal has been passed disqualifying him;

 - if he has been convicted under section 188 in the preceding 5 years;